braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

 ## Step 2: Compose Your SMS

 Composing an SMS is easy!
-Just write your message, using languages and personalization as needed.
+Just write your message, using languages, personalization (Liquid, Connected Content, and Emojis) as needed.
 Be sure to adhere to our Message Copy Limits to reduce your chances of overage charges.

 ![Compose SMS]({% image_buster /assets/img/sms_campaign_compose.gif %})